Cornelius Lanczos

-Cornelius (Cornel) Lanczos (Lánczos Kornél, [ˈlaːnt͡soʃ ˈkorneːl]; born as Kornél Lőwy, until 1906: Löwy (Lőwy) Kornél; February 2, 1893 – June 25, 1974) was a Hungarian-American and later Hungarian-Irish mathematician and physicist.
+Cornelius (Cornel) Lanczos (Lánczos Kornél, [ˈlaːnt͡soʃ ˈkorneːl]; born as Kornél Lőwy, until 1906: Löwy (Lőwy) Kornél; February 2, 1893 – June 25, 1974) was a Hungarian, American, and later Irish mathematician and physicist.
 According to György Marx he was one of The Martians.

 Biography

-He was born in Fehérvár (Alba Regia), Fejér County, Kingdom of Hungary to Károly Lőwy and Adél Hahn.
-Lanczos' Ph.D. thesis (1921) was on relativity theory.
-He sent his thesis copy to Albert Einstein, and Einstein wrote back, saying:

-"I studied your paper as far as my present overload allowed.
-I believe I may say this much: this does involve competent and original brainwork, on the basis of which a doctorate should be obtainable ...
+He was born in Fehérvár (Alba Regia), Fejér County, Kingdom of Hungary, to Károly Lőwy and Adél Hahn.
+Lanczos obtained his Ph.D. from the University of Szeged in 1921 for a dissertation on relativity theory.
+He sent a copy of his thesis to Albert Einstein, who replied, "I studied your paper as far as my present overload allowed.
+I believe I may say this much: this does involve competent and original brainwork, on the basis of which a doctorate should be obtainable...
 I gladly accept the honorable dedication."

-In 1924 he discovered an exact solution of the Einstein field equation representing a cylindrically symmetric rigidly rotating configuration of dust particles.
-This was later rediscovered by Willem Jacob van Stockum and is known today as the van Stockum dust.
+From 1921 to 1924, Lanczos served as a lecturer at the University of Freiburg.
+In 1924 he discovered an exact solution to the Einstein field equations of general relativity representing a cylindrically symmetric rigidly rotating configuration of dust particles.
+This was later rediscovered by Willem Jacob van Stockum in 1938.
 It is one of the simplest known exact solutions in general relativity and is regarded as an important example, in part because it exhibits closed timelike curves.

-Lanczos served as assistant to Albert Einstein during the period of 1928–29.
+Lanczos lectured at the University of Frankfurt from 1924 to 1931, and briefly served as assistant to Albert Einstein in Berlin during the academic year 1928–29,upon invitation by the latter.

 In 1927 Lanczos married Maria Rupp.
-He was offered a one-year visiting professorship from Purdue University.
-For a dozen years (1927–39) Lanczos split his life between two continents.
+He served as a professor of mathematics and aeronautical engineering at Purdue University from 1931 to 1946.
+Between 1927 and 1939, Lanczos split his life between two continents.
 His wife Maria Rupp stayed with Lanczos' parents in Székesfehérvár year-around while Lanczos went to Purdue for half the year, teaching graduate students matrix mechanics and tensor analysis.
-In 1933 his son Elmar was born; Elmar came to Lafayette, Indiana with his father in August 1939, just before WW II broke out.
-Maria was too ill to travel and died several weeks later from tuberculosis.
-When the Nazis purged Hungary of Jews in 1944, of Lanczos' family, only his sister and a nephew survived.
-Elmar married, moved to Seattle and raised two sons.
-When Elmar looked at his own firstborn son, he said: "For me, it proves that Hitler did not win."
+In 1933 his son Elmar was born; Elmar came to Lafayette, Indiana with his father in August 1939, just before the Second World War broke out.
+During the War, he participated in the Manhattan Project.
+Afterwards, he moved to Seattle, working for Boeing and the University of Washington.
+He also worked for the National Bureau of Standards (now the National Institute of Standards and Technology) and the Institute for Numerical Analysis at the University of California at Los Angeles (UCLA).